zeek/zeek-docs/doc/script-reference/attributes.rst

 .. zeek:attr:: &broker_allow_complex_type

-    By default only tables containing atomic types can be bound to broker stores.
+    By default only tables containing atomic types can be bound to Broker stores.
-    Specifying this attribute before :zeek:attr:`&backend` or :zeek:attr:`&broker_store` disables this safety feature and allows complex types to be stored in a broker backed table.
+    Specifying this attribute before :zeek:attr:`&backend` or :zeek:attr:`&broker_store` disables this safety feature and allows complex types to be stored in a Broker backed table.

     .. warning::

-        Note that storing complex types in broker backed store comes with severe restrictions.
+        Note that storing complex types in Broker backed store comes with severe restrictions.
-        When you modify a stored complex type after inserting it into a table, this change will *not propagate* to broker and hence not be persisted/synchronized over the cluster.
+        When you modify a stored complex type after inserting it into a table, this change will *not propagate* to Broker and hence not be persisted/synchronized over the cluster.

         To send out the new value, you will have to re-insert the complex type into the zeek table.